portainer/portainer-docs/docs/v2.0/volumes/attaching.md

 ![volumes](assets/attach_5.png)

-If successful you will see the confirmation pop up at the top right of screen
+If successful you will see the confirmation pop up at the top right of screen.

 ![volumes](assets/attach_6.png)